evancosmos/RentRollApp/README.md

 # Rent Roll Reader

 This is a web app designed to take PDFs or Images of Rent Roll Documents, then parse them using pdfminer or OCR, calculate additional rates based on given data, and store them server-side.
 Users can then access their rent roll data.
-Rent Rolls are buisness expense reports for properties.
+Rent Rolls are business expense reports for properties.

 ## How it works